TMJ Treatment Midland

 • Experiencing difficulty with fully opening the mouth and/or chewing

 If you suspect that you’re a victim of TMJ disorder, let us know as soon as possible.
-Dr. Boyles will perform a thorough evaluation of the joints in order to diagnose the severity of your condition and determine the therapy option that will most likely lead to success.
+Dr. Boyles will perform a thorough evaluation of the joints to diagnose the severity of your condition and determine the therapy option that will most likely lead to success.

 Equilibration / Occlusal Adjustments